Learn to Speedskate classes

 Saturday 8:30am – 9:30am – 1/12/19 – 3/30/19

-This is a learn to skate program operated by the Oakland Ice Center with NCSA volunteer coaches.
-This session is designed to transition a skater from little or no skating experience to the point where they can participate in fun races or the more advanced speed sessions.
+Operated by Oakland Ice Center skate school with NCSA volunteer coaches.
+This class is for Beginner 3 and up.
+All ages are welcome.
+Students will use speed skates provided by NCSA.
+This program is designed to transition a skater with some skating experience to the point where they can participate in fun races or the more advanced speed sessions.

 This is a learning/teaching session.
 Emphasis is placed on developing skating skills and having fun.

 Rental speed skates are provided by NCSA.
 The skate locker is in the hall-way past the lockers and rest-rooms.